 Did you know?

 The saliva in the mouth has the ability to help to replace important minerals in the teeth (remineralisation), but it takes about 30 to 60 minutes for this to happen.

 The more often an acid attack happens the more weakened the tooth will become and eventually tooth decay develops.¹

-When it comes to chocolate, most of them contain quite a high amount of carbohydrates and they are especially the types, which are the most likely to have cariogenic (decay-causing) effects, e.g. glucose, sucrose.
-Generally speaking, milk chocolate contains more sugar than that of the dark version.
+When it comes to chocolate, most of them contain quite a high amount of carbohydrates and they are especially the types, which are the most likely to have cariogenic (decay-causing) effects, e.g. glucose, and sucrose.
+Generally speaking, milk chocolate contains more sugar than the dark version.

 There are a growing number of researchers looking into the health benefits of dark chocolate.
 Chocolate is made of cocoa (or cacao) beans.
 Cocoa contains compounds, which have antioxidant properties.
-Studies highlighted that cocoa has the potential to have positive effects on the health of your heart and brain.²
+Studies highlighted that cocoa has the potential to have positive effects on the health of your heart and brain.

 Some dark versions are advertised as ‘no added sugar’; however, you should not be misled by this promising statement.
 Even though according to the advert the chocolate is made of 100% cocoa beans you have to bear in mind that cocoa is a fruit and it does contain natural sugars.

 Milk chocolates have considerably less cocoa content than dark chocolates, therefore if you can’t withstand the temptation, then you are better off choosing the dark version with the highest possible cocoa content for the general health reasons mentioned above.

 In this case, it is fair to say that joining the dark side is the better option.

 However, be mindful that any sugar content of any chocolate will have negative effects on your teeth.

-Adding to that having too much sugar is not only bad for the oral but general health as well.
+Adding to that having too much sugar is not only bad for oral but general health as well.
 However, we all need some sugar because it gives us energy.